Contents

 Activewear

 Stretchy polyester blends are widely used in activewear like leggings, sports bras, and compression gear.
-The combination of polyester and spandex creates lightweight, stretchy, and quick-drying fabric that provides full range of motion for sports and fitness activities.
+The combination of polyester and spandex creates a lightweight, stretchy, and quick-drying fabric that provides a full range of motion for sports and fitness activities.
 This makes it ideal for running, yoga, and other athletic pursuits.

 Casual Wear